drug-design/course/docs/chapters/adme-case-studies.md

 *[nce]: New Chemical Entity: a compound not previously described.
 *[Affinity]: The affinity of a ligand is its ability to bind to its biological target.

-Differences in receptors between different species are fairly common, although in many cases these diffences are not sufficiently large to not give broadly equivalent responses to a particular compound.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-case-studies/example-3-differences-receptor-affinity-8cf6ebc7'><i class='fa fa-play' aria-hidden='true'></i></button>Differences in receptors between different species are fairly common, although in many cases these diffences are not sufficiently large to not give broadly equivalent responses to a particular compound.
 For some receptors the differences are meked and dwarf the effects previously described for clearance and metabolism.
 A classical case is the differences of affinity for cardiac glycosides and the human and rat cardiac Na+/K+ ATPase.
 This is presented in the next page.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[affinity]: The affinity of a ligand is its ability to bind to its biological target.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer